 Thompson, Pak share Kraft Nabisco lead

-Thompson had only 25 putts after taking 35 in a first-round 73.
+She had only 25 putts at Mission Hills after taking 35 in a first-round 73.

 “I just had a little bit of speed issues yesterday,” Thompson said.
 “I didn’t really commit to my lines and I came up short a lot.
 I just went out today and picked my line and sped up my tempo a little bit and went up to it and said, ‘I’m going to knock it in.’”

-Pak birdied the final hole for a 70 to match Thompson at 7-under 137 in the first major championship of the year.
+Pak birdied the final hole for a 70.
 The 36-year-old South Korean player won the last of her five major titles in 2006 and has 25 LPGA Tour victories.

 “Everything has just been really solid,” Pak said.
 “I kept it fairways, greens, always the goal every hole.
 I had a lot of opportunities, but putting is not as good as yesterday.
 Still, just really smooth, solid round.
 I’m really happy about the way I finished.”